tikalk/fuze-boilerplate/README.md

 - [lerna](https://lerna.js.org/)
 - [microfronts](https://github.com/eavichay/microfronts)

-#usetheplatform

 ## Step 1
-Place the legacy application under "packages".
+Place one front-end application under "packages".
-For the example we will take our "legacy" application from the RealWorldApp project's angularJS implementation (https://github.com/gothinkster/angularjs-realworld-example-app).
-- `cd packages/conduit`
-- `git clone git@github.com:gothinkster/angularjs-realworld-example-app.git .`
+In this example we have one Angular application, adding a react application.
+If you have your own front-end package, add it to packages folder.

 ## Step 2
 Create the shell application and orchestrate the legacy app to work as-is.
-- `cd packages/shell`
-- create `src/index.html` file with simple html structure
-- create and empty `src/index.js`
-- embed the `src/index.js` file into the `src/index.html` file.

 ## Step 3
 Add a new module under a new url route, created in a different framework.
-- `cd packages/todos`
-- create a react boilerplate app.
-For the example we will use `create-react-app`

 ## Step 4
 Integrate between the modules to work as one.